-IGU continues to explore the potential for shipments of LNG with the Alaska Railroad Corporation as part of the overall IEP effort.
+IGU continues to explore the potential for shipments of LNG with the Alaska Railroad Corporation (ARRC) as part of the overall IEP effort.
 As work continues to increase LNG storage capacity in the FNSB, rail delivery will be given future consideration.
+On June 21, 2021, ARRC received a renewal of the Federal Railroad Administrations approval to transport liquefied natural gas, in intermodal portable tanks, in container-on -flatcar service on the ARRC rail system.
+The approval authorizes up to two trains per week with each train containing a maximum of 24 loaded portable tanks.
+The approval is effective through December 31, 2022.